aorinevo/an-gradebook/readme.txt

 2. Activate the plugin in the installed plugins page of the admin panel.
 3. Place shortcode [GradeBook] anywhere you would like the gradebook to appear.

-== Frequently asked questions ==

 == Screenshots ==

-1. Admin view with selected course in orange
+1. GradeBook with a few courses.
-2. Admin view with no selected courses
+2. GradeBook with a course selected and corresponding students displayed.
+3. Add student modal.
-3. Student view with course selected and pie chart displayed
+4. GradeBook with a course and student selected.

 == Changelog ==

+Version 2.0: GradeBook code was rebuilt from the ground up.
+This version is not backwards compatible.
+You will not have access to gradebooks created in previous versions.

 Version 1.3.1: jquery-ui-tooltip.js was missing, breaking the code when new assignments were being added.
 Feature added - when deleting a user from the admin panel, the user is removed from any associated gradebooks.